 Seattle Schools with Sewing Classes

-- Students who want a degree that involves sewing can enroll at Seattle Community College, which offers an associate degree in apparel design.
+- Students who want a degree that involves sewing can enroll at Seattle Central College, which offers an associate degree in apparel design.
 The college is located a little over one mile from the downtown.

-Seattle Central Community College
+Seattle Central College

-Students who earn a degree from the community college generally qualify for entry-level work in the fashion industry as pattern makers, stylists and assistant designers.
+Students who earn a degree from this community college generally qualify for entry-level work in the fashion industry as pattern makers, stylists and assistant designers.
 The college prides itself on offering students an education that is often less costly than university teachings.
 Students who may not want to work after earning their degree can transfer to a 4-year university to earn a bachelor's degree that relates to fashion.

-Associate of Applied Science in Apparel Design
+Associate of Applied Science in Apparel Design & Development

 This degree program helps students understand the design and construction of all types of clothing.
 Students will learn about textiles, computer software, pattern making and line development as it relates to the fashion industry.
 There's also a business element that allows students to learn about product development and retail management.
 There are courses that specifically cover sewing by introducing students to sewing equipment, techniques and projects.
 Throughout the program, students can build a portfolio and resume that can help them gain entry-level employment after graduation.